heathen00/wfparser3/wfparser3/README.md

 Need to test for when the *VertexReference classes are "not set".
 This might require some code refactoring to get it to work properly.

+You should probably review and clean up the Javadoc for the published APIs.
+For example, you should move the discussion about the vertex references from the vertex implementations into the vertex reference implementations.